Peugeot 505: History

 The 505 was praised by contemporary journalists for its ride and handling, especially on rough and unmade roads; perhaps one reason for its popularity in less developed countries.
-The 505 also had good ground clearance; if it wasn't enough though, Dangel offered a taller four-wheel drive version of the 505 Break/Familiale equipped with either the intercooled turbodiesel 110 hp-metric engine or the 2.2 L petrol 130 hp-metric engine.
+The 505 also had good ground clearance; if that wasn't enough though, Dangel offered a taller four-wheel drive version of the 505 Break/Familiale equipped with either the intercooled turbodiesel 110 hp-metric engine or the 2.2-litre petrol, 130 hp-metric engine.
 The four-wheel drive 505s converted by Dangel also have shorter gear ratios.
 Initially higher-end petrol models used a fuel-injected alloy engine while lower-end models models used a carburettor, with a diesel also sold.

 The estate model was launched in 1982, and was available with seven seats, just like the Peugeot 504 estate.
 Also new in 1982 was the fully equipped 505 STI, equipped with the all-new 2165 cc four-cylinder Douvrin engine developed together with Renault.
 In October 1982, the 505 Turbo Injection was introduced.
 This used a 2.2-liter version of the Simca Type 180 engine, developed by Chrysler Europe, as this block was stronger than the Douvrin engine used in the STI.
 The initial model developed 150 hp-metric; thanks to the introduction of an intercooler this increased to 160 hp-metric in early 1984.
 In 1985 a dealer-installed Kit de 200ch, developed by famous Peugeot tuners Danielson, became available.
 A further upgrade at the time of the 1986 facelift increased power to 180 hp-metric thanks to a slight increase in boost, at which time ABS brakes were also added to the 505 Turbo.